jeffrytyn/slack-ordle-bot/README.md

 Displays the monthly winners from the past year for `<game>`.

 ## Adding New Games
 To add support for new games, you'll need to make a function that parses out the sharing text into the day of the game and a score.
 This function can live in `game_parsers.js`.
-You'll also need to add/update some meta-info about the game in `GAME_INFO`.
+You'll also need to add/update some meta-info about the game in the `GAME_INFO` object.